godotengine/godot-docs/community/contributing/code_style_guidelines.rst

 Python
 ------

-Godot's SCons buildsystem is written in Python, and various scripts included in the source tree are also using Python.
+Godot's SCons build system is written in Python, and various scripts included in the source tree are also using Python.

 For those, we follow the `Black style guide <https://github.com/psf/black#the-black-code-style>`__.